daniel-fink/rangekeeper/walkthrough/intro.md

 Developers](https://www.wiley.com/go/geltner-deneufville/flexibility-and-real-estate-valuation)
 , and expands it into a more robust computational framework.

-There are two sections to the walkthrough:
+This walkthrough is intended to provide a brief introduction to the library, as well as examples of its use in practice.
+There are two sections to the
+walkthrough:
 1. **Real Estate Flexibility and Valuation under Uncertainty**: a series of notebooks providing a walkthrough of the library in parallel with chapters of the book.